NoSloppy/SoundFontNamingConverter/README.md

 Xenopixel to CFX
 Xenopixel to GoldenHarvest

-and save the converted soundfonts in a new folder named 'Converted_to_'X'', where X is the board you chose
+The converted soundfonts are placed in a new folder named 'Converted_to_'X'',
-to convert to.
+where X is the board you chose to convert to.
 The tool should explain itself when being used.
 Demo Video here (preliminary version): https://www.youtube.com/watch?v=O8kTYt0KenQ
 While this can run from anywhere, it might be easiest to just move a copy of the font you want to convert
 into the SoundFontNamingConverter folder with the tool files.